ilianakp/SandWorm/docs/index.md

 ---
 layout: home
+title: Introduction
+nav_order: 0
 ---

-# Introduction
+# Sandworm

-*__Sandworm, and its documentation, are a work in progress.__*

 Sandworm is a [Grasshopper](https://www.grasshopper3d.com) plug-in that helps bridge between analog and digital modelling of landscapes.
 It enables an 'augmented reality sandbox' or 'tangible table' setup and ensures that this modelling environment is fast, feature-rich, customisable, and extensible.

-## Demo
+Sandworm supports the use of a [Kinect for Windows](https://developer.microsoft.com/en-us/windows/kinect/) or [Azure Kinect](https://azure.microsoft.com/en-us/services/kinect-dk/).

-<iframe width="736" height="450" src="https://www.youtube.com/embed/xR9hKTLefR4" frameborder="0" allowfullscreen></iframe>
+<iframe width="736" height="450" src="https://www.youtube.com/watch?v=pBd-KBpIJSY" frameborder="0" allowfullscreen></iframe>

 ## Download and Installation

-A `gha` file and Yak package will be provided when Sandworm is officially released.
-Until then, Sandworm can be tested by downloading our repository and building the plugin using Visual Studio on Windows.
+Sandworm is available through [Rhino's Package Manager](https://www.rhino3d.com/features/package-manager/).

-To use Sandworm you will need a copy of [Rhino 6](https://www.rhino3d.com), a [Kinect for Windows v2](https://support.xbox.com/en-AU/xbox-on-windows/accessories/kinect-for-windows-v2-info) and have installed the [Kinect for Windows Runtime 2.0](https://www.microsoft.com/en-au/download/details.aspx?id=44559).
+If using a Kinect for Windows, you will need to have installed the [Kinect for Windows Runtime 2.0](https://www.microsoft.com/en-au/download/details.aspx?id=44559).

 ## Contributors and License

-Sandworm includes contributions from [Philip Belesky](http://philipbelesky.com), Kane Borg, Mariusz Hermansdorfer, and Sergio Pedri.
+Sandworm includes contributions from Philip Belesky, Kane Borg, Mariusz Hermansdorfer, Sergio Pedri.
 It is open source and developed [on GitHub](https://github.com/mariuszhermansdorfer/SandWorm/).

-Sandworm, and its documentation, are provided under the terms of the [MIT License](https://github.com/mariuszhermansdorfer/SandWorm/blob/master/LICENSE).
+Sandworm, and its documentation, is provided under the terms of the [MIT License](https://github.com/mariuszhermansdorfer/SandWorm/blob/master/LICENSE).